gpagano97/TASE-RK-methods/README.md

 Array with the TASE-RK methods to apply; in particular:

-• 20 corresponds to the TASE-RK with s = p = 2, using the midpoint rule as under- lying explicit RK;
+• 20 corresponds to the TASE-RK with s = p = 2, using the midpoint rule as underlying explicit RK;

 • 30 corresponds to the TASE-RK with s = p = 3, using the Ralston’s method as underlying explicit RK;

-• 40 corresponds to the TASE-RK with s = p = 4, using the Kutta’s method as un- derlying explicit RK.
+• 40 corresponds to the TASE-RK with s = p = 4, using the Kutta’s method as underlying explicit RK.

 For example, if we want to use methods 20 and 30, then Method=[20,30].
 We will later show an example where we apply all the TASE-RK methods using the same main program.

-• jacup - integer scalar
+- jacup - integer scalar

-Parameter which is equal to 0 if the user wants to use constant Jn, 1 otherwise.
+Parameter which is equal to 0 if the user wants to use constant $J_n$, 1 otherwise.

-Output arguments
+• Output arguments

-• yT - double array
+- yT - double array

 Column vector of length d with the numerical solution computed by the chosen TASE- RK method at last grid point te.

-• y - double array
+- y - double array
 Matrix of size d ×(N +1) having in column n+1 the numerical solution yn compute by the chosen TASE-RK method.

-• t - double array
+- t - double array
 Row vector of length N+1 with all the discrete grid points {tn =t0+nh;n = 0,...,N;tN =
 te}.

-D. Conte, G. Pagano, B. Paternoster 8/21

-A MATLAB implementation of TASE-RK methods

-• CPUtime - double scalar
+- CPUtime - double scalar
 Total CPU time in seconds taken by the chosen TASE-RK method.

 # Test case